Aditya1929/Multi-Modal-Jarvis/README.md

 # Calibration
-Holomat tutorial part 2.
-Video for this project is on my patreon.
+Holomat tutorial is on the patreon page of concept-bytes.

 ## Description
 These python scripts allow you to do the calibration required for the holomat project.
 They do camera calibration using a charuco board and 4 point calibration using openCV contours.
+In addition, there is a multi-modal AI that scans your environment, listens to you and provides suggestions through Jarvis.
+Full credit for the holomat goes to concept-bytes.
+This was made as an extention for educational purposes only.

 ## Installation
 Ensure Python and the necessary libraries are installed: